Why carry an IDP while driving in Bangladesh?

 - Continue on N1 to Cox's Bazar.

+Like the word, “Sundarbans” means beauty; the word itself reflects the captivating scenery that the Sundarbans in Bangladesh offer.
 The Sundarbans is the world’s largest mangrove forest and is also a UNESCO World Heritage Site.
 The forest is very famous amongst tourists as it is the place where you can find the Royal Bengal Tiger.
 Not just that, a lot of different animal species can be found in the forest.

+It is best to visit the Sundarbans in the months of September to March as the temperature is not so high during those months.
 You are not advised to visit in the summer months as the atmosphere can be very hot.
 The entrance fee is TK200, which is an estimated $2 for foreigners.

 - From the Hazrat Shahjalal International Airport via Dhaka - Khulna Hwy/N805, a 7-hour drive is needed to reach the Sundarbans.